 Your humble narrator was lucky enough to catch the third show of their four-night stand at Madison Square Garden in New York City in July of '96, and it was as close as I've ever had to a rock n roll religious experience.
-I was too young to see the original KISS during their late '70s heyday, though I'd seen two KISS concerts during their no-makeup era...but as the saying goes, "there ain't nothin' like the real thing, baby!"
+I was too young to see the original KISS during their late '70s heyday; and even though I'd seen two KISS concerts during their no-makeup era, "There ain't nothin' like the real thing, baby!"
 After touring for nearly two straight years, the band had developed into a well-oiled machine and were seemingly primed to record a monstrous new album together.

-...but was it any good?
+But, was it any good?

 "I Pledge Allegiance to the State Of Rock N Roll" is next, and it's the kind of irresistibly goofball stadium-rock anthem that only Paul Stanley could pull off.
 Ace Frehley then steps up to the front with "Into the Void," a suitably "spacey" track filled with the usual references to intergalactic travel that we've come to expect from Ace.
 Things falter slightly with "We Are One," a throwaway, lightweight song about how grateful KISS is to their fans for their years of loyalty.

 After that, the album returned to hard-charging territory again with the rip-roaring epic "You Wanted The Best," which features all four KISS members taking lead vocal turns on the verses.
 During my first play of Psycho Circus back in 1998, I was smiling from ear to ear up to this point, rocking out in my car and thinking to myself, "Hell yeah!
 This album is great so far!
 I think we have an instant classic in the making!"

-Unfortunately, the second half of the album was frustratingly half-baked.
-For each of the "good" songs, there's a terrible track like the irritating "Raise Your Glasses" (an ironic title since Simmons and Stanley are both noted teetotalers), Gene's pretentious "Journey of 1000 Years" and especially the godawful power ballad "I Finally Found My Way" (which might as well have been titled "Beth Part II: Electric Boogaloo" - Criss even sounds embarrassed to be singing it!
+Unfortunately, the second half of the album is frustratingly half-baked.
+For each of the "good" songs, there's a terrible track like the irritating "Raise Your Glasses" (an ironic title since Simmons and Stanley are both noted teetotalers), Gene's pretentious "Journey of 1000 Years," and especially the godawful power ballad, "I Finally Found My Way," which might as well have been titled, "Beth II: Electric Boogaloo."
+Criss even sounds embarrassed to be singing it!

 In the end, you're left with a handful of decent tracks and a feeling that KISS could've—and should've—done a helluva lot better.
-Reviews for Psycho Circus were mixed, and though it debuted at #3 on the U.S. Billboard charts, it only racked up Gold Record-worthy sales - which meant that despite all the hype, it didn't really perform any better or worse than most of KISS' non-makeup albums from the prior decade.
+Reviews for Psycho Circus were mixed, and though it debuted at #3 on the U.S. Billboard charts, it only racked up Gold Record-worthy sales.
+Which meant that, despite all the hype, it didn't really perform any better or worse than most of KISS' non-makeup albums from the prior decade.